 quant command takes an input directory containing the collated RAD file, a transcript-to-gene map, an output directory where the results will be written, and a “resolution strategy” (described below).
 Quantification is multi-threaded, so it also, optionally, takes as an arguments the number of threads to use concurrently.

-The transcript-to-gene map should be either:
+--tg-map option) should be either:

 A three-column (headerless) tab-separated file where the first column contains a target name, the second column contains the corresponding gene feature to which this target belongs and the third column contains either